MrMicrowaveOven/AlgorithmsCurriculum/interview-prep/pairboarding/index.md

 the problem as if they were doing a real interview.
 The interviewer cannot give out an actual answer, but should keep the interviewee on track with leading questions.
 The interviewee cannot ask for a hint or answer, but may ask insightful questions.
+Practice at least some of the problems on a whiteboard or on paper, it's what you'll be given during in-person interviews.

 Give yourself time before starting, to make sure you understand the problem you will give your interviewee as well as its solution.
 Keep